 The Huron River Water Trail offers families a chance to explore Ann Arbor's natural beauty from the water, with calm sections perfect for introducing kids to paddling.
 This scenic waterway provides easy access for canoeing, kayaking, and fishing adventures that get the whole family outdoors and active.
-The free access point makes it an affordable way to spend quality time together while teaching kids about river ecosystems and water safety.
+Equipment rental is available from nearby outfitters, making it an accessible way to spend quality time together while teaching kids about river ecosystems and water safety.

 Late spring through early fall (May to September) offers the best weather and water levels.
 Weekday mornings are ideal for avoiding crowds, and the calmer water makes paddling easier for families.
 Avoid visiting after heavy rains when currents can be stronger.